Journal

 Then there’s the case of Karen Sheehan, whom you may recall was the lady who unwittingly became the face of an ill-conceived anti-airpark movement in Montgomery Village.
 Recall in that instance that Sheehan was captured by our security camera leaving a flyer on our front door, and then Elyse, with a little prodding from me, took it and ran with it.
 When confronted, Sheehan did not immediately take the bull by the horns and advocate for the campaign that she had been working on.
 Rather, she started whining, taking issue with the fact that we posted a photo of her (a very unflattering photo of her, but I work with what I have) without getting her permission first.
 There was no mention that Sheehan was the one who initiated the interaction, entering our property without our consent in order to leave her flyer.
 Of course not.
 She was upset that we didn’t seek her out to get her permission to run a photo that she didn’t control that depicted her doing something that she apparently wasn’t proud of.
 No matter that, until she revealed herself in a comment on the post that Elyse made, as far as we were concerned, she was an unknown person who had no business being on our property, and left stuff on our door.
 So who were we to know who to go to in order to seek permission to run the photo in the first place?
 We had never met nor heard of Karen Sheehan before, and so we’re just supposed to sit on a photo until we research the identity of the person that is on it and then get their permission to use it?
 There are just under 35,000 people living in Montgomery Village, and who knew whether or not she even lived in Montgomery Village herself.
 But yeah, I’m supposed to start ringing doorbells to find out who matches the photo in order to get their permission in order to run it.
 Sure.
 Go pound sand.

 Regardless of who says it, I always find this argument to be absolutely ridiculous.
 Imagine what would never be uncovered or revealed if we were actually obligated to receive the subject’s permission before publishing or sharing something about them.
 Law enforcement would never be able to release surveillance footage of anyone to seek the public’s assistance to help identify the perpetrators of a crime because they would be obligated to receive permission from the subject of the surveillance footage in order to publish it.
 And in that case, if the police have gone to that extent to release the footage, they’ve already gotten their man, and, more importantly, they have confessed to the crime!
-Then imagine if this implied to our politicians.
+Then imagine if this extended to our politicians.
 Imagine how different history might look if news organizations were required to seek and receive consent from our politicians in order to write stories about them – including ones that look into official misconduct.
 That would be unconstitutional, as the First Amendment guarantees a free press, and the idea of receiving a subject’s permission before one can speak about their activities flies in the face of that entire concept.
 Would President Richard Nixon have consented to Washington Post journalists Bob Woodward’s and Carl Bernstein’s investigative coverage of the Watergate scandal?
 I consider that highly doubtful, as Nixon, on his own recordings, said, “I want you to stonewall it.”
 In that case, we might have never heard about Watergate, and never known what was really going on with the people that we elected to represent us, and how they were using the tax dollars that we sent to them.
-We might never have heard about Larry Craig’s shenanigans in that airport bathroomHealthy Holly might have just been another series of children’s books, and if we had to get permission from author Catherine Pugh, then the sitting mayor of Baltimore, to write about her.
+We might never have heard about Larry Craig’s shenanigans in that airport bathroomHealthy Holly might have just been another series of children’s books, if we had to get permission from author Catherine Pugh, then the sitting mayor of Baltimore, to write about her.
 We would have never known about the sordid path that Healthy Holly took to get into Baltimore public schools for a fee of $500,000.
 We also might have never heard anything at all for four years from the administration of Donald Trump if we were required to have his consent before writing about him.
 And so many other instances of official corruption would have gone unnoticed as well, if we had to have the consent of the individuals being discussed before discussing them.

 All of that to is say, don’t come at me with the notion that I have to get permission from someone before I write about them, because it’s complete nonsense.
 My opinions are what they are, and I happen to have a forum in which to express those opinions.
 I’m sorry if you don’t like my opinions, but that’s your problem, not mine.
 Just because you disagree with my opinions doesn’t make my opinions wrong, nor does it mean that I’m wrong for expressing them.